hyperio546/termux-xfce/README.md

 # How do I make it look better?
 * Run (Considering you didn't remove the directory):
 ```
-cd && cd termux-xfce && ./theme.sh
+cd && cd termux-xfce && ./extras.sh
 ```
 Which will install the following themes: <br>
 - Orchis GTK theme
 - Layan GTK theme
 - Papirus icon theme
-- Tela circle icon theme <br>
+- Tela circle icon theme
+- Along with my custom desktop layout and settings <br>
-You should see a folder in the home directory called "themes-termux-xfce" which has the required files for the themes.
+You should see a folder called "themes-termux-xfce" which has the required files for the themes.
 # Uninstallation
 - Run:
 ```